Chobbes/FeatureSquish/README.md

 Given a dataset you call the program as follows

-    FeatureSquish dataset prob_of_removal out_file
+    FeatureSquish dataset output_directory iterations prob_of_removal+

-Where `dataset` is the filename of the data, `prob_of_removal` is the probability that any feature will be removed from the dataset, and `out_file` is where `FeatureSquish` should write the new dataset with missing features to.
+Where `dataset` is the filename of the data, `prob_of_removal` is the probability that any feature will be removed from the dataset, and `output_directory` is where `FeatureSquish` should write the new datasets with missing features to. `iterations` is the number of datasets to generate with each probability of removal.
+Multiple probabilities of removal may be specified.